 CT1 ARCP GUIDANCE and FAQs

-Your first ARCP (Annual Review of Competence Progression) will take place on either 22,28th or 29th June 2018 and you are expected to attend.
+Your first ARCP (Annual Review of Competence Progression) will take place in June and you are expected to attend.

 There are two parts to the ARCP – evidence for the Responsible Officer (the Dean in your case) to put to the GMC to allow revalidation, and evidence to me the TPD and the Deanery (who pay most of your salary and study leave expenses) that you are progressing in the programme